cjmet/Sandbox_Web/README.md

 - [ ] Shrink the Header on Scroll, then sticky it

 ## Questions
+- I'm probably using to many \<div>s.
+How can I Improve this?
 - Is there a way to move getlocation into getforecast? instead of location calling forcast?
+- Weather Tooltip overlaps nav?
+  - alternate ways to do this.
+The other alternate didn't render html
+  - another another way to do this?
+  - some completely different design
+  - how the heck do you add accessiblity to this?
+Or how do you redesign it for accessibility
+  - fetch caching ...
+I have a couple of options but I'm not sure on how to proceed with actually testing them and knowing if the test suceeded.
+- Is there a way to lockout the async get weather function so you can't call it twice at once?
+A static flag maybe?
+How does java handle this kind of thing?
 - ...

 ## Notes